xfrocks/bdApi/docs/api.markdown

 Required scopes:

  * `admincp`

+### Two-Factor Authentication
+Since oauth2-2015121501, user credentials grant flow will require additional verfications for users who have tfa configured (available since XenForo 1.5.0).
+If username and password can be verified, client will receive a response with HTTP Status Code 202 (Accepted) to continue verifying tfa.
+The response will also include the header `X-Api-Tfa-Providers` which is a comma separated list of available tfa providers.
+Client needs to resend POST `/oauth/token` with additional parameters:

+ * `tfa_provider`: id of the chosen provider.
+ * `tfa_trigger`: 1 if the provider requires trigger to work.
+Currently, only `email` provider needs this.
+ * `code`: the verification code.
+ * Note: other parameters may be required by third party tfa providers.

+Normal flow for `totp` and `backup` verification:

+ 1. Client sends standard POST `/oauth/token`
+ 2. Server responses with HTTP 202 Accepted, `X-Api-Tfa-Providers` = `totp, backup`
+ 3. Client sends POST `/oauth/token` with all standard parameters plus `tfa_provider` = `totp`/`backup` and `code` = `123456`
+ 4. Server responses with API access tokens

+Flow for `email` tfa verification:

+ 1. Client sends standard POST `/oauth/token`
+ 2. Server responses with HTTP 202 Accepted, `X-Api-Tfa-Providers` = `email`
+ 3. Client sends POST `/oauth/token` with all standard parameters plus `tfa_provider` = `email` and `tfa_trigger` = `1`
+ 4. User waits for his/her email from XenForo
+ 5. Client sends POST `/oauth/token` with all standard parameters plus `tfa_provider` = `email` and `code` = `123456`
+ 6. Server responses with API access tokens

 ## Discoverability
 System information and availability can be determined by sending a GET request to `/` (index route).
 A list of resources will be returned.
 If the request is authenticated, the revisions of API system and installed modules will also made available for further inspection.